 Decorating with neutral colors is a safe, timeless, and chic way to go.
 On top of that, it seems as though minimalistic and monochromatic design trends won't be going anywhere anytime soon.
-However, just because these tame design styles are in vogue doesn't mean you can't experiment with bright colors and fun hues.
-Sometimes you may want to add just a little something to your mainly white, beige, and gray space.
+However, just because these tame interior styles are in vogue doesn't mean you can't experiment with bright colors and fun hues.
+Sometimes you may want to add just a little something to your mainly white, beige, and gray space (or possible greige?).

 Scared of going too bold?
 Don't be.
 No matter your comfort level, there's a way to incorporate pops of color into any space.
 Think rugs, accessories, art, and even botanicals.
 All these elements can be utilized to add just the right amount of color to your home.
 If you still aren't convinced, take a look at these nine ways to add pops of color to your space, whether it's simply adding in a plant or striking the perfect balance with multiple saturated hues.